bhushanbkt/Summary-Generator-for-Auido-and-Text/README.md

-# Summary-Generator-for-Auido-and-Text
+# News-Summary-Generator-for-Auido-and-Text

  Summary Generator

 ## Overview
-This project is a Title Summary Generator, utilizing Natural Language Processing (NLP) techniques to generate summaries for given texts.
+This project is a Title News Summary Generator, utilizing Natural Language Processing (NLP) techniques to generate summaries for given texts.
 The application is implemented as a Streamlit web app, providing users with the ability to select specific domains such as health, business, news, sports, and politics.
 The summary generation process is conditioned on the selected domain; if the input text belongs to the chosen domain, the app generates a summary tailored to that domain.

 ## Features
 - **Domain-specific Summarization**: Users can select from five different domains, and the summarization process is customized based on the selected domain.